Archive Yoga Aylesbury

 Sleep

 Whatever the challenge nature shows the way.
 We are part of the earth, inseparable.
 As we align with her heartbeat of the earth the body sighs from within.
+She’s the ultimate mother.
+Mimicking her rhythm of the light and dark resets our circadian rhythm.

-Here are my top 5 tips for optimizing sleep.
+Here are my top 5 tips for restoring and maintaining a healthy sleep pattern.

-Process active thoughts and emotions before bed – movement, music, journalling etc.
+3. Process active thoughts and emotions before bed – movement, music, journalling etc.

-Warm bath, foot massage with sesame oil
+Foot massage with sesame oil

 Herbal tea – chamomile/valerian

-Hum or listen to music with a slow tempo (60 to 80 beats per minute) without words
+Listen to music with a slow tempo (60 to 80 beats per minute) without words

-Palming the eyes – rub the hands and place palms over eyes resting on the orbit so there’s no pressure on eyes
+Palming to relax tired eyes – rub the hands and place palms over eyes resting on the orbit so there’s no pressure on eyes

 Avoid for 2 to 3 hours before going to bed